 Initiate and sustain activities to encourage new and existing health and safety professionals to develop skills, expertise, and interest in respiratory protection.
 Provide guidance to respirator users who lack direct access to industrial hygiene training by publishing fact sheets, brochures, and other outreach communications appropriately targeted to a specific audience.

 Evaluate, and disseminate information on respiratory protection devices and on the management of respiratory protection programs.

 Track and report on identified respiratory protection issues.
 Respond to AIHA Board requests, and publish needed information.
 Solicit papers & organize sessions for AIHce.
 Review recommendations and practices.
 Present PDCs and continuing education courses.

-Identify and respond to respiratory protection device and management issues.
-Review and comment on proposed legislation, regulations.
+Identify and respond to respiratory protection devices and management issues.
+Review and comment on proposed legislation, and regulations.
 Participate in consensus standards.